“Sketch” is a contemporary tattoo style that’s been rising in popularity along with other modern techniques.

 While in some circles the old faithful styles reign supreme, and there will always be a place for them, it’s nice to see more options available for people with different tastes.

-In a sketch style tattoo, a piece looks like it was ripped from the pages of a sketchbook.
+In a sketchy tattoo, a piece looks like it was ripped from the pages of a sketchbook.

 This appeals to people who love the raw quality of a work in progress, rather than a polished end result.

-Mixing Sketch Tattoo Styles with Other Tattoo Styles
+Mixing The Sketchy Tattoo Style with Other Tattoo Styles

 Sketch tattoos can look amazing all on their own.